-Make sure you've chosen at least one category (up to 3 max).
+Make sure you've chosen at least one category.

 Make sure you've uploaded your show's artwork.
 Apple requires artwork and recommends an image of 3000x3000 pixels.
 However, the file size can't be larger than 512KB.

-You'll also need to have at least one episode published for Apple to recognize your feed.
+You'll also need at least one episode published for Apple to recognize your feed.